Fish Market Data Collection

-This is the one place where you can validate species being brought in from the fishermen, and sold on, to be consumed within the Islands.
+The fish market is the one place where you can validate which species are being brought in from the fishermen, and sold on, to be consumed within the Islands.
 Malta has a long history of eating many different species of elasmobranch and although you won’t find “Shark Steaks” in the local restaurants, you will find many species on sale on the fish vans almost daily.
 The consumption of shark, skate and rays in Malta is common place, especially with the older generations, and using their purchases they make a wide variety of different dishes.

 What happens after the sale is not what we are interested in with our research at the market.